nozwock/tale-of-immortal-mods/docs/NOTES.md

     Originally made by sinai-dev but the repo seems to be down so the above is a backup.

 ## General
-There's an `Example.cs` at `<Game Folder>/Mod/modFQA/代码编写教程/ModMain/Example/` that goes over some of the game's API.
+There's an `Example.cs` in `<Game Folder>/Mod/modFQA/代码编写教程/ModMain/Example/` that goes over some of the game's API.

 Your mod's entry point is the `ModMain.Init()` method under the namespace